A topic from the subject of Kinetics in Chemistry.

 • For reactions involving only solids or liquids, pressure has little to no effect on the reaction rate.

-• The effect of pressure is more pronounced for reactions involving a large volume change.
+• The effect of pressure is more pronounced for reactions with a significant volume change.

 Main Concepts

-• Le Chatelier's principle states that if a system at equilibrium is subjected to a change in conditions, the system will shift in a direction that opposes the change.
+• Le Chatelier's principle states that if a system at equilibrium is subjected to a change in conditions, the system will shift in a direction that relieves the stress.

 • The effect of pressure on reaction rate is negligible for reactions involving only solids or liquids because these substances are relatively incompressible.